 The data you collect is the ultimate product of your clinical trial, so its integrity is non-negotiable.
 From the moment you record the first data point, you need a robust system for managing it accurately, consistently, and securely.
 Failing to meet research requirements doesn’t just lead to messy, unreliable data; it can completely undermine your study’s validity.
 Poor data management can have serious unwelcome consequences, including an FDA Warning Letter or the rejection of your data.
 Establishing clear data handling procedures from the outset protects your research, your reputation, and the trustworthiness of your findings.

-The Role of the Institutional Review Board (IRB)
+What Is the Role of an Institutional Review Board (IRB)

 Think of an Institutional Review Board (IRB) as the ethical compass for your clinical trial.
 It’s an independent committee, typically made up of scientists, healthcare professionals, and community members, that reviews and monitors research involving human subjects.
 Their primary mission is to protect the rights, safety, and well-being of your study participants.
 Before you can recruit a single person, an IRB must review your study protocol, informed consent forms, and recruitment materials to ensure everything is ethically sound and compliant with federal regulations.